stratumn/go-indigonode/doc/conventions.md

 Use table-driven tests when possible.

+Use [mock](https://github.com/golang/mock) to mock interfaces for unit tests.

 Check for data races using the `-race` flag when running tests.

 Create packages for domains, not types.